Shirley Temple: Diplomatic career

 Temple was extensively involved with the Commonwealth Club of California, a public-affairs forum headquartered in San Francisco.
 She spoke at many meetings throughout the years, and was president for a period in 1984.

 Temple got her start in foreign service after her failed run for Congress in 1967, when Henry Kissinger overheard her talking about South West Africa at a party.
 He was surprised that she knew anything about it.
 She was appointed as a delegate to the 24th United Nations General Assembly (September – December 1969) by President Richard M. Nixon and United States Ambassador to Ghana (December 6, 1974 – July 13, 1976) by President Gerald R. Ford.
 She was appointed first female Chief of Protocol of the United States (July 1, 1976 – January 21, 1977).

 In 1976, Temple was considered a potential running mate to Gerald Ford in that year's presidential election.
 While staying in Kansas City for the Republican National Convention, Temple and her husband were given a room with a White House telephone in it.
 Temple recalled that she speculated to her husband that the phone had been installed as Ford was about to ask her to be his running mate at the convention; however, the phone was disconnected.
 Bob Dole was instead chosen as the Vice Presidential nominee.

 Temple had hoped after Ronald Reagan's victory in the 1980 presidential election that she would be given a cabinet position or another ambassadorship.
-Reagan did send Temple as his representative to Paris as part of American inaugural celebrations abroad; however, she was not given any new posting during the Reagan administration.
+Reagan did send Temple as his representative to Paris as part of American inaugural celebrations abroad; however, she was not given any new diplomatic posting during the Reagan administration.
 Writer Anne Edwards suggested that this was because Temple had supported Reagan's rival, George H. W. Bush, in the 1980 Republican primaries.
 When rumors circulated that Reagan was planning to reappoint Temple as chief of protocol after Lenore Annenberg's resignation, Temple remarked that she didn't "believe in looking back".
+While the role was not a posting, Temple was appointed Foreign Affairs Officer within the Reagan State Department, responsible for training new diplomats.
+In 1987, George Shultz appointed her as an Honorary Foreign Service Officer, the first in the State Department's history.